 Safety of navigation.
 In some areas (e.g. Arctic; Polynesia) only a small percentage of coverage is really necessary, a “poor” C-55 may be enough to answer safety of navigation needs;

 A state of knowledge of bathymetry ("Hydrography is Much More than Just Nautical Charts") in support of for example the Seabed 2030 project

+The work to integrate C-55 into the IHO Country Information System should continue.